stochaztic/eb-randomizer/ancient_cave_tips.md

   * **Third,** the remaining empty chests are filled with non-equipment items of gradually increasing value.
   * As a result, you are highly likely to find a decent array of very good pendants, as up to 3 of each of Sea and Star Pendants may appear in chests.
   * Also as a result, either 0, 1, or 2 Franklin Badges may appear in chests.
 Paula’s Shack may or may not appear in the maze as well, which means in any seed you may have as many as 3 or as few as 0 Franklin Badges available.
   * An Auto-Starmaster is a one-use device that teaches Poo Starstorm Alpha.
 If you use a second Auto-Starmaster, he learns Starstorm Omega.
+You have to "Use" the Auto-Starmaster for it to work; it does nothing sitting in your inventory.

 * Enemy stats are (potentially) both randomized and intershuffled.
   * This means that the Runaway Dog may have, for example, the Spiteful Crow’s speed + 4%.
   * Because of this, the Caterpillars may or may not have a big XP prize compared to their power; the XP prize may have been given to someone else instead.
   * One thing I have noticed often is that Foppies and Fobbies seem to regularly get much better stats due to the intershuffling than people expect at first.
 Don’t take them lightly.
-  * Enemy shields and weaknesses can be changed, but will *usually* be the same as normal.
+  * Enemy shields, weaknesses, and explode-on-death status can be changed, but will *usually* be the same as normal.
 Just be aware it is always a possibility.
 Pokey has gotten a reflective psychic shield before.

 ## Miscellaneous things you might not expect

   * A large number of special storyline events that break the game (entering Sky Runner, Onett cop fights) have been disabled.
 However, some may still exist.
 You go trying to trigger storyline events at your own peril.
-  * Don’t forget the run button!
+  * If you have trouble getting into tight spaces, hold the Y Button to move at normal walking speed.
   * The Pyramid doors are open, and that door is part of the North Scaraba cluster.
   * If you are in Happy Happy Village, check the free shop as there may be very good items in it.
 You have to have free space in Ness’s inventory for the shop to work; otherwise it will appear to work but nothing will happen.
   * Due to shop randomization, almost every shop is worth checking.
-  * MBRs may be much better or worse than you are expecting, due to randomization of both Jeff’s and enemies’ speed.
+  * Multi Bottle Rockets may be much better or worse than you are expecting, due to randomization of both Jeff’s and enemies’ speed.
   * Spawn plates are intentionally difficult to despawn, so don’t spend forever trying it if it’s giving you trouble.
   * No one can enter or leave your party, so trying to get Bubble Monkey or Flying Men won’t work.
   * The Starmaster full heal at the exit of the Pyramid will repeat itself every time you enter its trigger zone, because Poo does not leave.